Elizabeth Skinner: Health services career

-Skinner became the Director of Allied Health Research at Western Health in the inner west of Melbourne, Victoria, Australia.
+Dr Skinner became the Director of Allied Health Research at Western Health in the inner west of Melbourne, Victoria, Australia.
 Skinner is an Honorary Research Fellow at both Monash University and the University of Melbourne.
 Skinner received over $2.9 million in grant funding and has over 50 publications, most of which are peer-reviewed publications, with one book chapter and one government report.
 In addition, Skinner was a senior clinical physiotherapist specialising in the provision of early rehabilitation and respiratory care within the intensive care unit.
 Skinner was awarded her PhD from the University of Melbourne in 2011, and her thesis was titled "Health-related quality of life and physical function in Australian survivors of critical illness."
 Skinner's thesis is available both on Researchgate and the digital repository in the University of Melbourne Library.

 Skinner's areas of research include economic evaluation, translation of research into practice, the delivery of rehabilitation within the intensive care unit, outcome measurement, and health services delivery and policy.

-Skinner has a h-index of 8 and an i-10 index of 7.
-Skinner's work has been cited over 180 times.
+Dr Skinner has a h-index of 41 and an i-10 index of 67.
+Dr Skinner's work has been cited over 6,700 times.
 Key research findings and contributions include: